oroinc/documentation/book/data_api.rst

 POST
 """"

 The POST method is most often utilized to *create* new resources.
-In particular, it's used to create subordinate resources.
+In particular, it is used to create subordinate resources.
 That is, subordinate to some other (e.g. parent) resource.
 In other words, when creating a new resource, POST to the parent and the service takes care of associating the new resource with the parent, assigning an ID (new resource URI), etc.

-On successful creation, return the HTTP response code 201.
+On successful creation, HTTP response code 201 is returned.

 .. caution::

-    POST is not the safe operation.
+    POST is not a safe operation.
 Making two identical POST requests will most likely result in two resources containing the same information but with different identifiers.